 He quipped, “I would tell myself that if I had P200, 000 ($4,500)—a lot of money back then—I would use it to open a grocery store!”

 The young Andrew took up Bachelor of Science in Business Administration major in Accountancy in University of the East and eventually graduated magna cum laude in 1974.
-Also in his younger years, he used to be employees of taipan Leonardo Ty of Union Hitachi, Ajinomoto and other businesses.
+Also in his younger years, he used to be an employee of taipan Mr. Leonardo Ty of Union Hitachi, Ajinomoto and other notable businesses.
 Such a feat for a young dreamer armed only with the values of hard work, tenacity and a burning desire to help his family have a better life!
-Indeed, Dr. Andrew L. Tan has already gone far from his simple dream of owning a small grocery store to becoming one of Asia’s wealthiest businessmen.
+Dr. Andrew L. Tan has indeed gone far from his simple dream of owning a small grocery store to becoming one of Asia’s wealthiest businessmen.